 Any Modbus channel signal can be selected.
 One lower limit and one upper limit can be selected to disable the stream.
 The lower limit is selected from lsc, lo, lolo or none.
-The upper limit is selected from hsc, hi, hihi or none.

 The channel number and the limit causing the stream disabled should be entered here.